 Update your browser to view this website correctly.
 Update my browser now×

-- avoid close contact, especially with fragile people (chronically ill, pregnant women, elderly people...)
+- avoid close contact, especially with fragile people (chronically ill, pregnant women, the elderly, etc.).

-- wash your hands regularly
+- wash and disinfect your hands regularly

-- give priority, wherever possible, to work from home
+- prioritize, where possible, working from home

-Wash your hands often with warm running water and soap for at least 20 seconds
+- Wash your hands often with warm running water and soap for at least 20 seconds

 - Use an alcohol-based hand sanitizer if soap and water are not available.
 Always take some with you when you travel

 - Always use the mask, both indoors and outdoors, during travel.

 - Use disposable handkerchiefs and make sure you wash your hands after using it.

 - Do not touch eyes and face without washing or disinfecting your hands.